ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Related Work

-As we have seen, previous methods commonly adopt data-driven solutions.
-Pose-annotated data are exploited in almost all the prior work either explicitly or implicitly.
-Even the optimization-based methods may actually require extra information such as an RGB-D sequence instead of a single image \cite{yoshitake2023transposer, shan2021ellipsdf} or application-specific constraints \cite{wang2020directshape}.
+{\inlinetitle Summary.} As we have seen, previous methods commonly adopt data-driven solutions.
+Pose-annotated data are exploited in almost all the prior work, either explicitly or implicitly.
+Even the optimization-based methods may actually require extra information such as multiple views \cite{shan2021ellipsdf} or application-specific constraints \cite{wang2020directshape}.
 Our method works completely without pose-annotated data.
-The addition of an optional shape classification network merely requires shape-annotated data, which also falls into the rare category of predicting only the shape, a direction not well explored by the prior work.
+The addition of an optional shape classification network merely requires shape-annotated data, which also falls into the rare category of predicting only the shape, a direction not well explored by prior work.